Get a week of free Disney Plus and catch up on the Star Wars saga, just in time for Star Wars: The Rise of Skywalker

 - Disney Plus free trial: Get seven days of free Disney Plus here

-Because you can get a full seven days of free Disney Plus via that trial, you'll be able to binge shows like The Mandalorian or catch up on Star Wars films in prep for the final instalment.
+Because you can get a full seven days of free Disney Plus via that trial, you'll be able to binge shows like The Mandalorian or catch up on Star Wars films in prep to watch Star Wars: The Rise of Skywalker online.
 Although Solo isn't available on the US service until July 9 2020, everything else is there - you can go from Episode 1 through Rogue One right to The Last Jedi.
 Meanwhile, those in the UK can actually watch the entire Star Wars movie series from start to finish; their version of Disney Plus does have Solo.
 And if you want to go beyond the films in either region?
 It's possible to watch Star Wars: The Clone Wars online on Disney Plus, including the latest season.

 Star Wars isn't the only reason to get involved, though.
 If you're in the US or Canada, you can watch all that as well as Onward right now (unfortunately for everyone else, it's only available there).
 In addition, US, Canadian, and Australian viewers can top things off with a viewing of Frozen 2.